TAI TF-X / Milli Muharip Uçak MMU Kaan

 He's right that Kaan's dimensions have changed twice so far (three times if you count the PDR).
 While the updated specs for Hürjet are for its second prototype, Kaan's dimensions are based on the P0/GTU-0, as evidenced by numerous open-source investigations.

 The current given MTOW hasn’t changed compared to the previous one from the PDR.
-While advanced tooling and manufacturing can play a significant role in decreasing weight, the majority of us believe that Kaan's empty weight and MTOW should align more closely with its in-class equivalents (such as the J-20, F-22, and Su-57)...
+While advanced tooling and manufacturing can play a significant role in decreasing weight, the majority of us believe that Kaan's empty weight and MTOW that are given to us are outdated and that they should in truth align more closely with Kaan's in-class equivalents (such as the J-20, F-22, and Su-57)...

 Modern combat aircraft comparison2.png